Jyoti Basu: In popular culture

 Centre of Indian Trade Unions along with Haldia Regional Committee released an album on Jyoti Basu in 2000.

-In 2005, Gautam Ghosh made a documentary film named "Jyoti Basur Sange" (trans.
-A journey with Jyoti Basu"), which was screened at Nandan on 31 April 2005 and at another auditorium in Memari.
+In 2005, Gautam Ghosh made a documentary film named Jyoti Basur Sange (trans.
+"A journey with Jyoti Basu"), which was screened at Nandan on 31 April 2005 and at another auditorium in Memari.
 The film tracks Basu's childhood days in Bangladesh, student life in London and political career in Calcutta.
 The writer Goutam Ghose trailed Jyoti Basu for eight years, from 1997 to 2004, across campaigns and countries for making the documentary.

-In 2006, a CD collection was released, based on the interviews with Jyoti Basu, named "Antaranga Jyoti Basu".
+In 2006, a CD collection was released, based on interviews with Basu, named Antaranga Jyoti Basu.